xv0f/spatial-hash-grid/README.md

 This [video](https://www.youtube.com/watch?v=sx4IIQL0x7c&t=358s) at does a good job explaining what spatial hash grids are (although the way this is implemented is slightly different).

 Your choice of `cell_size`, `grid_width`, and `grid_height` affects the speed of the spatial hash grid, so choose wisely.
 Scaling the numbers shown in the example seems to work well.

+Multithreading the `query` function can significantly improve query speed.